jprice/awesome-shell/README.md

-This is my for of many Awesome repos.
+This is my fork of many Awesome repos.
 It is just for easier access.
 Fork if you wish.

 # Awesome Shell
 A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
 Inspired by awesome-php.
 This awesome collection is also available on [Unix-Shell.ZEEF.com](https://unix-shell.zeef.com/caleb.xu).